|More Luzhi Town Pictures|

 The natural beauty of the town is indescribable.
 Old stone bridges, limpid water, venerable maidenhair trees and old-style dwellings, as well as the traditional women's costumes, create an ideal 'civilized, rich, pastoral and harmonious' environment.
 Many travellers from all over the world enjoy the peace and tranquillity.
-In addition, Luzhi is noted for several historical and cultural relics, such as Baosheng temple, the Wansheng Rice Company and the White Lotus Flower Temple of the North Song Dynasty.
+In addition, Luzhi Town is noted for several historical and cultural relics, such as Baosheng temple, the Wansheng Rice Company and the White Lotus Flower Temple built in the Northern Song Dynasty (960-1279).

-Baosheng Temple: Built in 503, Baosheng Temple i a must-see historical site in Luzhi.
+Built in 503, Baosheng Temple is a must-see historical site in the town.
 This old temple has a history of more than 1500 years.
-Its nine famous clay arhats were sculptured in the Tang Dynasty and are still well preserved.
-Such arhats are not only rare in the region south of the Yangtze River but unique in the country.
-In addition, the temple boasts treasures from different dynasties, including a Buddhist stone pillar from the Tang Dynasty (618-907), a stone flagpole from the North Song Dynasty (960-1279), a hall built during the Ming Dynasty (1368-1644) and an iron bell from the Qing Dynasty (1644-1911).
+Its nine famous clay arhats were sculptured in the Tang Dynasty (618-907) and are still well preserved.
+Such arhats are not only rare in the region south of the Yangtze River but unique in the whole country.
+In addition, the temple boasts treasures from different dynasties, including a Buddhist stone pillar from the Tang Dynasty, a stone flagpole from the Northern Song Dynasty, a hall built during the Ming Dynasty and an iron bell from the Qing Dynasty (1644-1911).

-Xiao House: Xiao House is the most integrated, well-preserved architecture dating back to the Qing Dynasty (1644-1911).
-Situated on Shangtang Street, Xiao House was built in 1889 and represents a typical southeast China house of a rich family of 19th century.
-Covering an area of over 1,000 square meters, the house is composed of dozens of rooms with a private lane named Xiao Lane.
-Visiting the house, you can relive the previous tenants' elegant style of life.
+Xiao's Mansion is the most integrated, well-preserved architecture dating back to the Qing Dynasty.
+Situated on Shangtang Street, the mansion was built in 1889 and represents a typical southeast China house of a rich family in the 19th century.
+Covering an area of over 1,200 square yards (1,000 square meters), the house is composed of dozens of rooms and a private lane named Xiao Lane.
+Visiting the house, you can relive the previous tenants' elegant life style.

 Luzhi is truly a peaceful and pristine land.
 Beautiful water, elegant stone bridges, and lovely women will take you into a fascinating world - one which you may enjoy so much that you forget to go home.